DBJDBJ/dbj_matmul/matmul.md

     }
 }
 ```
-"The most obvious function", has arguments arranged so that matrix dimension are enforced, to follow that rule above.
+"The most obvious function", has arguments provided so that matrix dimension are enforced, to follow that dimension related rule above.
+Argument `b_cols` is not strictly necessary but is added to reduce the amount of inevitable beginners confusion.

-Again: be careful to call such a function with properly allocated matrices and properly set dimensions.
+Be careful to call such a function with properly allocated matrices and properly set dimensions.
 ```cpp
 /*
 A rows    == B columns